How A Single Kiosk Transformed Social Services

 Most cities gather data about social services.
 Non-profit organizations report quantitative data regularly to their funders and donors in order to assess the impact of shelters, soup kitchens, and other social services targeting homeless and at-risk individuals.

 What about the quality of the social services being provided?
 How does an organization collect that data anonymously and securely, when the population they serve is at risk, and without breaking the bank?
-Pulse for Good has developed an innovative answer to these questions in partnership with Armodilo: digital touchpoints.
+Pulse for Good has developed an innovative answer to these questions in partnership with Armodilo: secure wall-mounted iPad kiosks.

 Gathering feedback on social services efficacy can be a momentous undertaking.
 In many cities, "there can be an adversarial relationship between those offering and those receiving the services," says Blake Kohler, co-founder of Pulse for Good.
 "The money the service providers are getting isn't connected to the feedback they are getting from people, or to how well they offer the service.
 I've heard about one company that was hired to do a survey of homeless people in a major city, and it took one full year and $5 million to collect 700 responses.
 Our first kiosk was installed in June 2018, and we've received over 1,000 submissions, at less than 1% the cost."